True Influence LLC, a Delaware limited liability company, respects your privacy.

 It is True Influence’s policy to respect your privacy regarding any information we may collect through registration forms, resource libraries, advertising units, widgets, web sites and web pages, whether accessed via computer, mobile or tablet device, or other technology (collectively, the “Service”), collection and licensing of data through third parties we work with, and how such information may be used and/or shared with others, how we safeguard it, and your choices in controlling its use in connection with our marketing activities.

-True Influence operates under a number of different brands, including BusinessTech Alert, SecurityTech Alert, HRTech Alert.
+True Influence operates under several different brands, including BusinessTech Alert, SecurityTech Alert, HRTech Alert.
 All such brands are collectively called “Services”.

 True Influence has a zero-tolerance spam policy.
 Any partner or publisher found to be using True Influence promotional offers for spam will be immediately cut-off from use of the product.
 If you know of or suspect any violators, please notify us immediately at [email protected].